poissonconsulting/nlist/README.md

 <!-- badges: end -->

 nlist is an R package to create and check numeric list objects.
-A numeric list object is a list of uniquely named numeric (double or integer) vectors, matrices and arrays.
+A numeric list object is a list of uniquely named numeric atomic objects, ie, integer or double vectors, matrices and arrays.
 A numeric lists is the data input for analytic engines such as JAGS, STAN and TMB.

 ## Installation